MarkDH102/ClimateMonitoring/README.md

 RUN WITH PYTHON3.

+Currently working on Stretch OS.

+Only pre-requisite is gnuplot.
+Install using sudo apt-get install gnuplot-x11.

+Touchscreen display is uLCD-32WPTU from 4D systems.

 MASTER Arduino unit is connected to Pi over a proprietary 3 wire interface (CLK, DATA, RST).

 This gathers all the RF data from the 4 SLAVE Arduinos and presents a single message to the Pi.